agb32/cosmadoc/docs/source/queue.md

 * ga005: 64 cores, 1TB RAM, 2x AMD MI200 GPU
 * ga006: 64 cores, 1TB RAM, 2x AMD MI200 GPU

-Should you wish to submit to a particular node, or exclude a partiular node (e.g. to ensure that you have access to a particular type of GPU), you can use the ```bash #SBATCH --exclude=ga004``` directive within your batch script (which in this case would exclude ga004, thus ensuring you have access to a node with 2x AMD MI200 GPUs.
+Should you wish to submit to a particular node, or exclude a particular node (e.g. to ensure that you have access to a particular type of GPU), you can use the ```bash #SBATCH --exclude=ga004``` directive within your batch script (which in this case would exclude ga004, thus ensuring you have access to a node with 2x AMD MI200 GPUs.
 Or #SBATCH --nodelist=ga004 (which in this case would submit to only the ga004 node).

 ## COSMA7 queues: cosma7, cosma7-rp, -pauper and -prince